 Federal Direct Subsidized Loan

 This is a federally subsidized, low-interest loan that is awarded based on financial need.
 Repayment begins six months after the student ceases to be enrolled at least half time or completes his/her course of study.
 The federal government pays the interest during periods of at least half-time enrollment.
 Award amounts are based on cumulative credits earned towards a specific degree program.
-The interest will be a fixed rate of 5.04% for the 2018-19 academic year for undergraduates only.
+The interest rate is set by the federal government annually.
 The Department of Education will deduct an origination fee from these funds prior to disbursement to the University.
 Annual borrowing limits for undergraduates are: $3,500 for freshmen; $4,500 for sophomores; and $5,500 for juniors and seniors.

 Federal Direct Unsubsidized Loan

 Students that do not qualify for federal subsidizing may borrow under the Federal Direct Unsubsidized Loan Program.
 The major difference between the subsidized and unsubsidized programs is that the student is responsible for the interest on unsubsidized loans while in school; arrangements can be made for either capitalization or monthly payment on interest.
 Independent undergraduates can borrow an additional Unsubsidized Direct Loan up to $6,000 in their freshman and sophomore years, and up to $7,000 in their junior and senior years.
 Graduate students can borrow a maximum amount of $20,500 per academic year.
-The interest rate for the 2018-19 academic year is 5.04% for undergrad students and 6.59% for graduate students.
+The interest rate is set by the federal government annually.
 The Department of Education will deduct an origination fee from these funds prior to disbursement to the University.

 Full disclosure of the terms of the Federal Direct Loan are provided on the Master Promissory Note.
 Rivier University processes Federal Direct Loans electronically.
 All students borrowing under the Federal Direct Loan Program for the first time at Rivier University are required to complete Entrance Loan Counseling at www.studentloans.gov.
 This requirement is designed to educate student loan borrowers of their rights and responsibilities.
 Please note that you must have a Federal Student Aid ID (FSA ID) and password in order to log in to this website.
 If you have not done so already, you can create an FSA ID at https://fsaid.ed.gov/npas/index.htm.